romagnanilab/bih-cubi/02_connecting_to_the_cluster/README.md

-If you have *any* issues with any of the steps below, feel free to ask Ollie (oliver.knight@charite.de) for help.
-You can also check out the BIH-CUBI cluster guide [here](https://bihealth.github.io/bih-cluster/) which may be helpful, too.
+If you have *any* issues with any of the steps below, feel free to ask Ollie for help.
+You can also check out the BIH-CUBI cluster guide [here](https://bihealth.github.io/bih-cluster/).

 **1. Applying for an HPC user account**